sisk-http/docs-v2/spec/Sisk.Core.Http.HttpServerFlags.ForceTrailingSlash.md

 public bool ForceTrailingSlash;
 ```

-Determines if the HTTP server should automatically rewrite paths to end with /.
-Does not works with Regex routes.
+Determines if the HTTP server should automatically rewrite GET requests to end their path with /.
+This is non-applyable to Regex routes.

 <p>